Workiva/over_react/doc/built_redux_to_redux.md

     - are dispatched directly via instantiation (e.g. `store.actions.increment()`).
     - have generated boilerplate.
 - Redux actions:
     - typically "stand alone".
-In other words, they are not grouped under a `ReduxActions` class of sorts.
+In other words, they do not subclass a standard `ReduxActions` class.
     - are dispatched via passing an instatiated action instance into `store.dispatch`.
     - are typically very simple classes, sometimes carying data related to the action they are meant to trigger.